mrenrich84/CV/README.md

 TDD was another revelation: I found it so beatiful, helpfull and easy to code with tests on your side that I cannot think about surviving in this world without it.

-#### Attention to detail
-I worked in situations where people were not given standards or nobody was paing attention to them, others where companies constrained the use of correct naming and log entries.
-Throught these experiences, I learned the importance of being a details maniac and consider your colleagues while working on a project.

-On a vessel where I worked for a year, I have been given the task to write a manual for defining standards while at same time I developed a series of checklist for reducing errors and mantaining the quality of the work high.

-#### Numbers freak
-A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples) and this uncovered a part of me keen on statistics, data and playing with it in general.

-When I buyed the restaurant, I suddenly started collecting the most data as possible, which then I used to redefine opening hours, personnel shifts, but also to redefine production or assess structural changes of the establishment.

-#### Happy feedback receiver
-I learned to positively receive feedback, even strong ones, deeply reflecting on them.
-I am also naturally open to find lessons from any experience - there is always one.

-#### Empathic colleague
-I like to guess on motivation behind behaviour of people and I always push in finding solutions to happily share this world with everyone - family, friends nad colleagues but strangers also - whenever possible.

-Living onboard vessels, 24 hours a day for usually a month, shoulder to shoulder with my workmates, sharing a cabin perhaps, really teached me on how to avoid major confrontation, keep character clash at a minimum and reach for a positive office environment.

-#### High professionality and more than 5 years of consulting
-A list of people I am used to "feel breathing over my shoulders" includes clients rep from BP, Shell, Statoil and Dong Energy.
-I learnt being comfortable in participating at meetings with such gents and/or overwatching the delivery of the final product to them  - organizing data usually based on client standard and summarizing reports on work methodology and results.

 #### High responsibility
 I am used to spend weeks in oil rigs safety zones - where any incident has an high risk of stopping oil production at least or catastrofic losses at worse - and be responsible for the positioning of Remotely Operated Vehicle and divers in underwater operations, near structures or in open seas.